Gurla Mandhata: Climbing history

-In 1955 the mountain was the intended destination of the inaugural Welsh Himalayan Expedition, led by Sydney Wignall.
-The expedition, sponsored by the Liverpool Daily Post, intended to summit Gurla Mandata and plant three flags: the Welsh Dragon, the flag of the recently-overthrown Chinese Republic and the Jolly Roger.
-Before the climb could begin, the group was captured by the Chinese military who imprisoned and tortured the climbers for two months under the belief they were CIA spies (Wignall had in fact offered to spy for India).
+In 1955, the mountain was the intended destination of the inaugural Welsh Himalayan Expedition led by Sydney Wignall.
+The expedition was sponsored by the Liverpool Daily Post and intended to summit Gurla Mandata and plant three flags: the Welsh Dragon, the flag of the recently overthrown Chinese Republic, and the Jolly Roger.
+Before the climb could begin, the group was captured by the Chinese military, who imprisoned and tortured the climbers for two months under the belief they were CIA spies.
+(Wignall had in fact offered to spy for India.)

-The first ascent of the peak was by a joint Japanese/Chinese team led by Katsutoshi Hirabayashi, via the north side of the peak, in May 1985.
+The first successful ascent was by a joint Sino-Japanese team led by Katsutoshi Hirabayashi in May 1985, reaching the peak via its north face.
 Since that time, there have been six additional successful ascents and two failed attempts on the peak.

 In 1997, an attempt was made to ascend the peak via the then-unclimbed North Face route by Quinn Simons, Soren Peters, and their guide, Charlie Fowler.
 The team made a valiant effort, climbing high on the mountain, but after severe storms and other difficulties had to retreat.
 Their descent ended in a fall of some 450 m down the North Face of the peak.
 Fowler was slightly injured, while Simons and Peters both suffered extreme frostbite on their extremities.

 The standard ascent route climbs the western flanks of the mountain ascending the Chaglung'mlungha Glacier to the summit plateau.
 Most teams choose to approach the mountain overland by jeep from either Lhasa, Tibet, or Kathmandu, Nepal.
 However, an alternate approach begins in the mountain hamlet of Simikot, Nepal, in the remote Humla district of west Nepal and follows the Karnali River northward, crossing into Tibet (China) in the village of Sher.
 Jeeps then take climbers north through Taklakot (Burang) to basecamp on the mountain.